 Payment practices within SEPA

-In Finland, payment transfers are of high quality and most payments are either credit transfers or card payments.
-Many individuals as well as businesses engaging in European trade are quite familiar with the acronyms IBAN and BIC.
+In Finland, payment transfers are of high quality by European standard and most payments are either credit transfers or card payments.
+Many individuals as well as businesses engaging in foreign trade are quite familiar with the acronyms IBAN and BIC.

 SEPA for private customers